-Participants will travel to various locations throughout Ireland including Carlow, Dublin, Cork, the Ring of Kerry, Kilkenny, the Burren and Achill Island.
-Enjoy visits to the Brownshill Dolmen, Valentia Island, Connemara National Park, the Rock of Cashel, the Avoca Woolen Mills, Ballycarbery Castle and the Cliffs of Moher.
-Experience the livestock market and a sheep farm with working dogs, and take in a bit of local culture with lessons in Gaelic language and music, as well as Irish dance.
+Participants will travel to various locations throughout Ireland including Carlow, Dublin, Kilkenny, the Burren, and Achill Island.
+Enjoy visits to the Brownshill Dolmen, Irish National Stud and Gardens, Connemara National Park, the Rock of Cashel and the Cliffs of Moher.
+Experience the Kilcullen cattle mart, Tullamore National Livestock Show, and a sheep farm with working dogs, and take in a bit of local culture with lessons in Gaelic language and music, as well as Irish dance.

 Accommodation and Meals

-Students will be housed in a combination of Carlow College dormitories and independent hotels and hostels.
+Students will be housed in a combination of independent hotels and hostels.
 Rooms will be shared, and the number of participants in a room will vary from a single roommate in one location, to two or more in another.
 All housing costs are included in the program fee.

-Approximately half of the meals necessary for the duration of the program are included in the program fee.
-Students will be responsible for additional meal costs.
+Although a few dinners are included in the program fee, students will be responsible for most meal costs for the duration of the program.
+Carlow College will provide students with some recommendations regarding ‘eating out’ in Ireland.
 Though the individual spending habits of each student will vary, please see the budget information below for an estimate of the average out-of-pocket meal expenses.

 International round-trip air travel will be arranged for the Ireland study abroad program.
 This arranged flight generally departs from and returns to Lambert International Airport in St. Louis.
 The faculty program leaders, Drs.
 Allison Meyer and Trista Strauch, travel with the group flight to facilitate airport check-in and transfers.
 Because of the fluctuation in airline prices, the airfare estimate is listed separately below; however, once group reservations are made and the flight is finalized, the ticket cost will be added to the program fee and billed to participants’ MU accounts.